CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 using MailerQ as command line utility.

 Messages that are received via one of these mechanisms are published to message queues.
-The `rabbitmq-inbox` setting specifies the queue to which all correctly received messages are delivered, and `rabbitmq-refused` holds the messages that were delivered to the SMTP port, but that were not accepted (e.g., because the client did not correctly authenticate).
+The "rabbitmq-inbox" setting specifies the queue to which all correctly received messages are delivered, and "rabbitmq-refused" holds the messages that were delivered to the SMTP port, but that were not accepted (e.g., because the client did not correctly authenticate).

-The `rabbitmq-reports` variable holds the queue to which all delivery status reports are submitted.
+The "rabbitmq-reports" variable holds the queue to which all delivery status reports are submitted.
 If, by accident or on purpose, a non-regular mail comes in on the SMTP port (for example a bounced email), it will not be published to the regular inbox queue, but to the reports queue instead.

-A very common setup is to assign the same queue to the `rabbitmq-outbox` and the `rabbitmq-inbox` variables.
+A very common setup is to assign the same queue to the "rabbitmq-outbox" and the "rabbitmq-inbox" variables.
 By doing this, you ensure that all messages that are sent to the SMTP port of MailerQ are automatically forwarded to the actual recipient.

-Another queue that deals with incoming messages is the `rabbitmq-local` queue.
+Another queue that deals with incoming messages is the "rabbitmq-local" queue.
 Normally when you send an email to MailerQ using SMTP, you will first have to authenticate before MailerQ accepts the message.
-However, sometimes you will want emails sent to certain (local) email addresses to be accepted without authentication before placing them into the `rabbitmq-local` queue.
+However, sometimes you will want emails sent to certain (local) email addresses to be accepted without authentication before placing them into the "rabbitmq-local" queue.
 These can be set in the [MailerQ management console](management-console).

-When MailerQ recognizes these messages, it will move them to the `rabbitmq-local` queue, which you can specify in the configuration file.
+When MailerQ recognizes these messages, it will move them to the "rabbitmq-local" queue, which you can specify in the configuration file.

 [Read more about incoming messages](incoming-messages)